Raikia/seat-timerboard/README.md

 Notes:

-- The seeder creates a few default tags
+- The seeder creates the default system and common-use tags
 - If you run SeAT in Docker, run these commands inside the SeAT app container
 - In Docker-based SeAT environments, restart `front`, `worker`, and `scheduler` after plugin updates so SeAT reloads the package cleanly